impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 I noticed the use of `echo > <filename>` here, rather than `touch <filename>`, which I thought was the canonical command that is used to create a new, empty file.

-From [this StackExchange link](https://web.archive.org/web/20210817014146/https://unix.stackexchange.com/questions/530555/creating-a-file-in-linux-touch-vs-echo), I see that the difference between "echo >" vs. "touch" is that "touch" will create the file if it doesn't already exist, or update the file's "created_at" and "updated_at" timestamps if it does exist.
+From [this StackExchange link](https://web.archive.org/web/20210817014146/https://unix.stackexchange.com/questions/530555/creating-a-file-in-linux-touch-vs-echo){:target="_blank" rel="noopener"}, I see that the difference between "echo >" vs. "touch" is that "touch" will create the file if it doesn't already exist, or update the file's "created_at" and "updated_at" timestamps if it does exist.
 In contrast, both "echo >" and "echo >>" will create a file if it doesn't exist.  "echo >" will overwrite the file if it does exist, while "echo >>" will append to the file if it exists.

 Based on this info, I think what's happening here is that, with the `noclobber` option set, `echo >` will throw an error if the file exists.
 That's what we want to happen, because we're using the file as an indicator that the `rehash` action is in-progress.
 The combination of `set -e`, `set -o noclobber`, and `echo > <filename>` means that the script will attempt to create a new file, but if the file already exists, the script will throw an error and then exit.
 That achieves the behavior of preventing more than one `rehash` from being performed at once, since presumably we'll delete the file when we're done.

 The `2>| /dev/null` code just sends any error output to `/dev/null`.
-I search [this link](https://web.archive.org/web/20221005093039/https://www.gnu.org/software/bash/manual/html_node/Redirections.html) for the string `>|`, and I find the following info:
+I search [this link](https://web.archive.org/web/20221005093039/https://www.gnu.org/software/bash/manual/html_node/Redirections.html){:target="_blank" rel="noopener"} for the string `>|`, and I find the following info:

 > If the redirection operator is `>`, and the noclobber option to the set builtin has been enabled, the redirection will fail if the file whose name results from the expansion of word exists and is a regular file.
 If the redirection operator is `>|`, or the redirection operator is `>` and the noclobber option is not enabled, the redirection is attempted even if the file named by word exists.